FPRI BMB Ukraine: 2.5mn refugees have fled the country as fighting escalates

 Widespread civilian casualties have been reported in the besieged southern city of Mariupol, where officials say more than 1,500 people have been killed.
 There is no electricity in the city, and there are critical shortages of food, water, and medicine.
 A six-year-old girl died of dehydration after being trapped under the rubble of her bombed home.

 Reports of a Russian airstrike on a maternity hospital in Mariupol have shocked the international community.
-Three people were killed, including a child, and an additional 17 were injured according to local authorities.
+Three people were killed, including a child, and an additional 17 were injured, according to local authorities.

 “Mariupol was surrounded, blocked, is being exhausted, tortured,” Ukrainian President Zelenskiy said in a video message asking for help from the West.